OLE DB Provider for Microsoft Directory Services

 To create a linked server against Windows 2000 Directory Service

-Create a linked server by using ADSDSOObject as the provider_name and adsdatasource as the data_source argument of the sp_addlinkedserver system stored procedure, such as:
+- Create a linked server using ADSDSOObject as the provider_name and adsdatasource as the data_source argument of the sp_addlinkedserver system stored procedure.

 EXEC sp_addlinkedserver 'ADSI', 'Active Directory Services 2.5', 'ADSDSOObject', 'adsdatasource' GO

-For Windows authenticated logins, the self-mapping is sufficient to access the directory by using SQL Server Security Delegation.
-Because the self-mapping is created by default for linked servers created by running sp_addlinkedserver, no other login mapping is required.
+For Windows authenticated logins, the self-mapping is sufficient to access the directory using SQL Server Security Delegation.
+Because the self-mapping is created by default for linked servers created through sp_addlinkedserver, no other login mapping is necessary.

-For SQL Server authenticated logins, appropriate login/passwords can be configured for connecting to the directory service by using the sp_addlinkedsrvlogin system stored procedure.
+For SQL Server authenticated logins, suitable login/passwords can be configured for connecting to the directory service using the sp_addlinkedsrvlogin system stored procedure.

 The Microsoft OLE DB Provider for Microsoft Directory Services supports two command dialects, LDAP and SQL, to query the Directory Service.
 The OPENQUERY function can be used to send a command to the Directory Service and consume its results in a SELECT statement.

-The following example shows creating a view that uses OPENQUERY to return information from the directory at the server ADSISrv whose domain address is sales.adventure-works.com.
-The command inside the OPENQUERY function is an SQL query against the directory to return the Name, SN, and ST attributes of objects that belong to Class contact at a specified hierarchical location (OU=Sales) in the directory.
-The view then can be used in any SQL Server query.
+The following example shows creating a view that uses OPENQUERY to return information from the directory at the server ADSISrv whose domain address is sales.northwind.com.
+The command inside the OPENQUERY function is an SQL query against the directory to return the Name, SN, and ST attributes of objects belonging to Class Contact at a specified hierarchical location (OU=Sales) in the directory.
+The view then can be used in any SQL Server queries.

-For more information about the LDAP and SQL dialects, see the Microsoft Active Directory Services documentation.
+For more information about the LDAP and SQL dialects, see Microsoft Active Directory Services documentation.